 Dance to the Anticlinal Fold is a spoken-word walking tour centred on the Anticlinal Fold (pictured, above), an idiosyncratic and locally celebrated geological formation in downtown Castlemaine.

-Dance to the Anticlinal Fold was a proud part of the 2019 Castlemaine State Festival, with 6 public performances and one school performance taking place in late March 2019.
+Dance to the Anticlinal Fold was a proud part of the 2019 Castlemaine State Festival, with 6 sold-out public performances and one school performance taking place in late March 2019.

 About the show